wrybakiewicz/terraform-aws-redstone-gateway/examples/complete/README.md

 To run this example you need to set environment variables:

-For MongoDb Atlas - API Key must have `Organization Project Creator` permission
+For MongoDb Atlas - API Key must have `Organization Project Creator` permission:
 - MONGODB_ATLAS_PUBLIC_KEY
 - MONGODB_ATLAS_PRIVATE_KEY